-PROVIDENCE, RI, September 29, 2021 — EpiVax, Inc. (“EpiVax”) announces the publication of three papers focusing on Malaria vaccine efficacy, part of an on-going collaboration with Leidos Life Sciences, The University of Georgia Center for Vaccines and Immunology, the University of Oxford’s Jenner Institute, and Sanofi Pasteur’s VaxDesign Campus.
+PROVIDENCE, RI, November 2021 /PRNewswire/ — EpiVax, Inc. (“EpiVax”) announces the publication of three papers focusing on malaria vaccine efficacy, part of a collaboration with Leidos, the University of Georgia Center for Vaccines and Immunology, the University of Oxford’s Jenner Institute, and Sanofi Pasteur’s VaxDesign Campus.
+The work was supported by the Office of Infectious Diseases, Bureau for Global Health, U.S. Agency for International Development (https://www.usaid.gov), under the terms of the Malaria Vaccine Development Program (MVDP) Contract AID-OAA-C-15-00071, for which Leidos, Inc. was the prime contractor.

-“Identification, Selection and Immune Assessment of Liver Stage CD8 T Cell Epitopes From Plasmodium falciparum“ in Frontiers of Immunology.
+“Identification, Selection and Immune Assessment of Liver Stage CD8 T Cell Epitopes From Plasmodium falciparum“ in Frontiers in Immunology.
 May 2021.

 This study validated novel antigens and identified novel functional HLA Class I T cell epitopes in liver and blood stages of malaria.
 These new epitopes have potential for inclusion in future, more effective, vaccine designs.

-“Bridging Computational Vaccinology and Vaccine Development Through Systematic Identification, Characterization, and Downselection of Conserved and Variable Circumsporozoite Protein CD4 T Cell Epitopes From Diverse Plasmodium falciparum Strains“ in Frontiers of Immunology.
+“Bridging Computational Vaccinology and Vaccine Development Through Systematic Identification, Characterization, and Downselection of Conserved and Variable Circumsporozoite Protein CD4 T Cell Epitopes From Diverse Plasmodium falciparum Strains“ in Frontiers in Immunology.
 June 2021.

-“Identification and Immune Assessment of T Cell Epitopes in Five Plasmodium falciparum Blood Stage Antigens to Facilitate Vaccine Candidate Selection and Optimization“ in Frontiers of Immunology.
+“Identification and Immune Assessment of T Cell Epitopes in Five Plasmodium falciparum Blood Stage Antigens to Facilitate Vaccine Candidate Selection and Optimization“ in Frontiers in Immunology.
 July 2021.

 EpiVax leveraged several different in silico tools across this project. iVAX, the flagship vaccine design platform analyzes conserved target protein sequences for binding affinity to Class I or Class II HLA alleles.
-JanusMatrix is a proprietary algorithm useful for assessing homology or “humanness” of vaccine antigens, a possible sign of an un-wanted immunosuppressive response.
-The most recent paper specifically made use of iTEM (individualized T cell epitope measure) which allows researchers to focus on individual donor-specific HLA alleles, to hone in personalized responses to vaccine epitopes.
-The closely related J-iTEM (JanusMatrix adjusted-iTEM) takes individualized T cell epitope scores a step further by accounting for “humanness” or cross-conservation with the human proteome.
+JanusMatrix is a proprietary algorithm useful for assessing homology or “humanness” of vaccine antigens, a possible sign of an unwanted immunosuppressive response. iTEM allows researchers to focus on individual do

 EpiVax is a biotechnology company with expertise in T cell epitope prediction, immune modulation, and rapid vaccine design.
 EpiVax’s immunogenicity screening toolkits for therapeutics and vaccines, ISPRI and iVAX, are employed in advancing the research of a global roster of companies.